-In total, both of us, without any inbound flight tickets, insurance, or any other special costs, for our 8 days in Laos, we spent 3,500,000 LAK = 390 USD.
+In total, both of us, without any inbound flight tickets, insurance, or any other special costs, for our eight days in Laos, we spent 3,500,000 LAK = 390 USD.
 That makes daily average per person equal to 220,000 LAK = 25 USD.

 Getting to Cambodia via Veun Kham – Dong Kralor border

-To get to Cambodia we book tickets directly with our accommodation again.
+To get to Cambodia, we book tickets directly with our accommodation again.
 As in the prior case, it was the cheapest and the most convenient way to get there.
 Since we were not sure what we were going to do or see in Cambodia and we wanted to limit tourist buses to a minimum.
 We booked tickets only to Stung Treng (which pop-up to be quite a good choice).
 Times are changing quickly in countries like Laos and Cambodia.
 However, regarding the border crossing, you still better be prepared for ending to pay extra process fee(s) or have a naughty fight at the border.
 There are people at the Laos side of the border trying to represents themselves as Cambodian or Laos officials.
 But later you figure out that they are just trying to make extra dollars for arranging Cambodian visas.
 If I recall it well, it was maybe 5 or even 10 dollars more than it would be officially.
-I really did not get this at first glance and later I refused to bother with it.
+I did not get this at first glance, and later I refused to bother with it.
 Having in mind the experience from the Vietnamese border and knowing a bus should be waiting for us on the Cambodian side that we had already paid for.